ysegorov/wt/README.md

 - only two types of content - **page** and **post**
 - [yaml front matter][front-matter] for content metadata
 - have sensible defaults for content sources
-- no python coding needed to work with

 ## Why